-WASC's new multi-stage process helps institutions to study themselves through the filter of student learning and everything that supports and promotes it.
-WASC does not seek rigid compliance to its Standards and Criteria for Review (CFRs), but rather urges institutions to develop their own approaches to meeting them that fits within their unique mission.
+WSCUC's new multi-stage process helps institutions to study themselves through the filter of student learning and everything that supports and promotes it.
+WSCUC does not seek rigid compliance to its Standards and Criteria for Review (CFRs), but rather urges institutions to develop their own approaches to meeting them that fits within their unique mission.
 The accreditation cycle guides institutions through a transformative process that builds their capacity for educational effectiveness.

-The LLU documents submitted to WASC and WASC's response documents during each phase of the cycle can be found here.
+The LLU documents submitted to WSCUC and WSCUC's response documents during each phase of the cycle can be found here.

-- Capacity and Preparatory Review (CPR) - The WASC site visit team came to LLU for its CPR visit on October 8-10, 2008.
+- Capacity and Preparatory Review (CPR) - The WSCUC site visit team came to LLU for its CPR visit on October 8-10, 2008.
 Their task was to evaluate our capacity to proceed to the Educational Effectiveness Review Stage.